mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Collaboration tool: Live share scripts in vscode<a name="liveshare"></a>

  You can edit your python script simultaneously with group members or let them just read and comment on your code from within vscode + live share.
-If the code is located at github, all group members can open it from there (clone, fork, branch, pull ..), and commit, push, .. their modified codes.
+If the code is located at GitHub, all group members can open it from there (clone, fork, branch, pull ..), and commit, push, .. their modified codes.

  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for VS live share.
 Choose the version from Microsoft, install.
  2. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
-Search for github pull requests and issues extension, install.
+Search for GitHub pull requests and issues extension, install.

-### Clone and use a github repository in vscode
+### Clone and use a GitHub repository in vscode

  In vscode, open the command palette with Crtl-Shift-P. At the command palette prompt, enter gitcl, select the Git: Clone command, and press Enter.
 When prompted for the Repository URL, select clone from GitHub, then press Enter.
 If you are asked to sign into GitHub, complete the sign-in process.
 Enter the repository URL, selected or create a local directory into which you want to clone the project.